bradwestness/bradwestness.github.io/_posts/2015/2015-11-28-defense-phantom-menace.md

 ### Jar-Jar Binks

-I'm not going to say Jar-Jar is a great character, but for all the high-minded political stuff going on, there needed to be some comedic releif to keep the younger people in the audience interested.
+I'm not going to say Jar-Jar is a great character, but for all the high-minded political stuff going on, there needed to be some comedic relief to keep the younger people in the audience interested.
 I realize I'm damning with faint praise, but Jar-Jar is really hardly in the movie, and it's pretty easy to just ignore him if you don't think he's funny.